-Iosif Kovras is a Senior Lecturer in Comparative Politics at the Department of International Politics, City University of London.
+Iosif Kovras is a Reader (Associate Professor) in Comparative Politics at the Department of International Politics, City University of London.
 Before joining the department, he was a research fellow at Queen’s University Belfast and Princeton University.
 His research interests include comparative politics, post-conflict transitional justice and human rights, broadly defined.
 In 2012, he received the Basil Chubb Prize for the best dissertation in Political Science, awarded by the Political Studies Association of Ireland.

 His work has been published in Comparative Political Studies, West European Politics, Comparative Politics, Nations and Nationalism, Political Geography and Cooperation and Conflict, among others.
 His second book titled Grassroots Activism and the Evolution of Transitional Justice: The Families of the Disappeared was published from Cambridge University Press.
 His research has been funded by the Economic and Social Research Council (ESRC), the British Academy and other funding bodies.